microsoft/malmo/sample_missions/readme.md

-The folder containt a repository of tasks.
+The folder containt a repository of tasks (missions).
 - MalmoMissionTable_CurrentTasks_2016_06_14.*: a description of the tasks.
 - *.xml: All missions are .xml files.
 - *.tgz: The tgz files include an instance trace with a recorded video.